 Table 1 shows the selection efficiencies for the $e_L^-e_R^+ \to b\bar{b}$ analysis.
 In this case events that are subject to the radiative return to the Z, implying an energetic final state photon, have to be suppressed.
 Therefore cuts on the sum of the masses of the two jets and a cut on the photon energy are introduced.
 The overall efficiency after selection of events with consistent b quark charge is with around 28% to 29% similar for both detector models.
 For the b-charge measurement opposite charges in opposite jets are required.
 The charges are either derived from the tracks pointing to the secondary vertex or from the Kaon charge or from a combination of both.
 An event is selected if there is one combination with a consistent result.
 The efficiencies for the different methods are given in Tab.
 2. The purity of the different methods is shown in Fig. 8.
-In both cases there is no large difference between the two detector models although the large detector seems to perform slightly better for the double Kaon method.
-This suggests that the smaller outer radius of the TPC puts a, however minor, on the dE/dx measurement.
+In both cases there is no large difference between the two detector models although the large detector seems to perform slightly better for the double Kaon method, in agreement with the observations in the right part of Fig. 7.